Associate Professor of Political Science

-Jessica Stanton is an associate professor of global public policy at the Humphrey School of Public Affairs at the University of Minnesota.
+Jessica Stanton is an associate professor of political science at Temple University and a human rights research fellow with the University of Minnesota’s Human Rights Program (College of Liberal Arts) and Human Rights Center (Law School).
 Her research focuses on international relations, including the causes, dynamics, and resolution of civil wars; the role of international institutions and law in international relations; and criminal accountability for wartime violence and terrorism.
 Her book, Violence and Restraint in Civil War: Civilian Targeting in the Shadow of International Law (Cambridge University Press, 2016), examines why some governments and rebel groups engaged in civil war adopt strategies that involve the deliberate targeting of civilians, while other groups, in accordance with international humanitarian law, refrain from attacking civilian populations.
 Violence and Restraint in Civil War received the International Studies Association’s award for the best book on international studies published in 2016 as well as the Lepgold Book Prize, awarded by the Mortara Center for International Studies at Georgetown University for the best book on international relations published in 2016.
-Professor Stanton’s research has also been published in The Journal of Politics and the Journal of Conflict Resolution, and International Studies Quarterly.
+Professor Stanton’s research has also been published in International Studies Quarterly, the Journal of Conflict Resolution, The Journal of Politics, and the Oxford Handbook of Terrorism.

 Before joining Temple, Professor Stanton was a faculty member at the University of Minnesota and the University of Pennsylvania.
 She has also held fellowships at the Center for International Security and Cooperation at Stanford University, the John M. Olin Institute for Strategic Studies at Harvard University, and the Christopher H. Browne Center for International Politics at the University of Pennsylvania.
 Professor Stanton received her Ph.D. in political science with distinction from Columbia University and her B.A. in international relations with distinction from Stanford University.